TRRXITTE/XTEnetwork-ha-old/14.22/README.md

 ### Event - *start*

 This event is emitted when the daemon starts.
-The callback contains the command line arguments supplied to xtenetwork.
+The callback contains the command line arguments supplied to TurtleCoind.

 ```javascript
 daemon.on('start', (executablePath, args) => {